 The moment of inertia is the calculation of the resistance of a body required to bring change in its rotational motion.
 It is constant for a particular rigid frame and a specific axis of rotation.

 The concept of inertia is one of the most critical topics in Physics.
 Understanding inertia may seem challenging.
 But, the topic becomes manageable with regular revision and thorough understanding.
-You can take the help of Vedantu's concept pages to get a firm grasp on this complicated subject.
+You can take the help of our study materials available on our website to get a firm grasp on such complicated subjects.